ulsin/intro-ai-compendium/intro-ai-exam-plan.md

 - Setting labels on certain features of the data
 - Can be aided by clustering on unlabeled data to accelerate the process

-### 2. Data annonimization
+### 2. Data anonymization
-- Faking atributes to similar but non identifying values, to retain the patterns of the data without the identifying information
+- Faking attributes to similar but non identifying values, to retain the patterns of the data without the identifying information

 ### 3. Synthetic data
 - Generating data to aid with padding a data set

-### 4. Data preperation
+### 4. Data preparation
 This is done before the data is used for training the model, to optimise the quality of the model.
 Better data = Better model

 <p align="center">